-As an Information and Communications Technology (ICT) leader with more than 117 years of expertise, NEC enables new approaches to how Communications and IT services are delivered and managed through its field-tested expertise.
+As an Information and Communications Technology (ICT) leader for 120 years, NEC enables new approaches to how Communications and IT services are delivered and managed through its field-tested expertise.

 Combining innovative capability with a rich Communications and IT portfolio, NEC has provided individuals and enterprises with solutions that cover and enable the full spectrum of business processes for new and improved ways of conducting business.